Benzoin96485/Benzoin96485.github.io/_pages/about.md

 # 🔥 News

-- *2024.07*: Uni-pKa has been accepted by *JACS Au*!
-Datasets, code and Bohrium App released!
+- *2024.07*: Uni-pKa has been accepted by *JACS Au* and selected as the cover article!
 - *2023.11*: I joined [Kulik's research group](http://hjkgrp.mit.edu/)!

 # 📝 Publications